ygg-lang/oaks/examples/oak-json/readme.md

 ## 🎯 Overview

-Oak-json is a robust parser for JSON, designed to handle complete JSON syntax including modern features.
+Oak JSON is a robust parser for JSON, designed to handle complete JSON syntax including modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for data processing and analysis.

 ## ✨ Features